kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 2. How will you manage this case?
 #answer[*Management*
 + Acute Phase:
-  - Systemic antibiotics: e.g. amoxicillin‑clavulanate or a 2nd‑generation cephalosporin.
+  - Systemic antibiotics: e.g. amoxicillin-clavulanate or a 2nd-generation cephalosporin.
   - Warm compresses over lacrimal sac area.
-  - Analgesics / anti‑inflammatory drugs for pain and fever.
+  - Analgesics / anti-inflammatory drugs for pain and fever.
   - Incision and drainage if abscess has formed and is pointing.
   - Avoid syringing or probing during acute infection.
 + After acute inflammation subsides: